Dawn A. Harris, Ph.D., Associate Professor

 The Camden 28 was a community of peace activists--men and women--who joined similar units around the country to disrupt conscription operations to protest U.S. sponsored aggression in Vietnam.
 The group's weeks-long intricately planned action to invade the Federal Building and burn draft cards might have succeeded had the F.B.I. not managed to recruit a secret informant to infiltrate the conspiracy.
 Though caught red-handed, the Camden 28 escaped conviction in what Supreme Court Justice William Brennan describes as one of the "great trials of the twentieth century."
 The defendants represented themselves and won a full jury acquittal.

 The Camden 28 worked in unison with other "Catholic Left" groups to deploy creative non-violence in America's eroding industrial sector.
 I am interested in how raiders drew from church doctrine, ethnic working-class identity, and the Catholic worker movement to develop a gritty rustbelt masculinity that shaped their critiques of the war and corporate capitalism.
 Though fully reliant on its female and male participants alike, Catholic Resistance nevertheless acquired a band-of-brothers image.
 The Camden 28, like the Catonsville 9, the Harrisburg 7, and the Milwaukee 14 cultivated themselves as hard-edged peace warriors in defiance of a military industrial complex that poached young men from the urban poor.
 These Christian activists claimed to have destroyed over a million U.S. selective service documents between 1967 and 1973.
 Many Americans are familiar with the heroic brother priests, Phillip and Daniel Berrigan, who launched the movement with the Catonsville raid, evaded arrest through the assistance of a sympathetic Catholic underground, galvanized other raiders, and eventually served several years in prison.
 Yet no scholar has written a historical monograph about the Camden 28 or systematically explored the role of women.
-Not only does this story diverge from the traditional narratives of secular campus protest and take place in a city Americans would prefer to ignore, but those 28 names also do include the famous "Berrigan."
+Not only does this story diverge from the traditional narratives of secular campus protest and take place in a city Americans would prefer to ignore, but those 28 names do not include the famous "Berrigan."
 It is for all these reasons that I am interested in the Camden 28.

 ROBYN K. MALLETT, Ph.D. - Spring 2013